MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ### Anatomical nomenclature

-XXX To follow

-XXX laminae and landmarks

-XXX scapula orientation
+Nomenclature for vertebral laminae follows that of Wilson (1999).

+Anatomical direction are used of the scapula as though the blade were oriented horizontally, although its orientation in life was more complex.

-XXX see below on Migeod's vertebral numbering
+See below on Migeod's idiosyncratic numbering of the  vertebrae, and on how his numbering scheme corresponds with conventional numbering.